 - Use the information you’ve gathered to analyze if your data is adequately protected

-An insider threat risk assessment is an essential element of an efficient insider threat program.
+Performing insider threat risk assessment is an essential step required to develop an insider threat program.
 An insider threat risk assessment is usually performed as part of a general cybersecurity risk assessment, and in this article, we’ll use these terms interchangeably.

 When do you need to assess the risk of insider threats?